Table of contents

 Understanding the restaurant industry and mapping out restaurant costs are the initial ingredients for success, and now it’s time to focus on taking payments from customers.

-Making your first sale is an exciting milestone when you first start a restaurant and it should be a seamless experience that first time, and every time after.
-To do that, you need to choose a payments processor and point-of-sale (POS) software.
+Making your first sale is an exciting milestone when you first start a restaurant.
+Taking payments is a fundamental part of your restaurant’s success and it should be a seamless experience. that first time, and every time after.
+To do that, That means choosing you need to choose a reliable payments processor and point-of-sale (POS) software.

 A payments processor handles credit and debit card transactions for your business.
 You want to look for a payments processor that accepts all major credit cards, has one consistent rate (with no hidden fees), and quick deposit times.
 Square Terminal allows seamless tableside payments, prints receipts and can accept tips.

 An intuitive point-of-sale system lets you get started taking payments quickly, and it can also grow with your restaurant (and help it grow).
 An integrated restaurant point of sale not only lets you accept all types of payments — including chip and PIN and Apple Pay — but also it can help you run your entire restaurant more efficiently.

 A restaurant POS system, like Square for Restaurants, can help you with:

 - Inventory tracking to better forecast ingredients and supplies